 zener diode is used to protect the batteries, and hence the rest of the circuit,

 against excessive voltages.
-In our MMP this zener diode was shorted as a result
+In our MMP this zener diode was broken as a result

 of this, and had to be replaced

 Connecting the MMP to the SP-20